brianjriddle/crash-and-burn-2012/tv4/continous-integration.md

 ![cm code coverage](emma-code-coverage-cm.jpg)
 metrics

-.notes legacy code. ours is probably never going to get better than this.
+.notes once you start testing good idea to start collecting metrics. legacy cms code base is probably never going to get better than this.
 Euthanasia only hope for this code base. at most we trust this code base 9%. depressing but it was &lt;1%